weszuidema/Assignment_03/README.md

 - Country-fixed effects: `isocode`

-### Bivariate regression
+## Bivariate regression

 Run a regression of the Trust of Neighbors on Slave exports.
-This is Table 1, Model 1, witout any of the control variables.
+This is Table 1, Model 1, without any of the control variables.

 ```r
 mod1 <- lm(trust_neighbors ~ exports, data = nunn)